Vinzent03/obsidian-advanced-uri/docs/docs/concepts/file_identifiers.md

 2)
 `obsidian://advanced-uri?daily=true&heading=Inbox`
-this will open your daily note and place the cursor under Inbox heading if there is one.
+This will open your daily note and place the cursor under Inbox heading if there is one.
 Sample image: [image](https://user-images.githubusercontent.com/95166364/205477904-dc974487-65e7-4480-a99b-d9ab0b1a2536.png)

 3)